Papal ferula: Modern usage

 Pope Francis continued to use the ferula of Benedict XVI at the beginning of his pontificate.
 On 7 April 2013, at the Mass for the Possession of the Chair of the Bishop of Rome in the Archbasilica of Saint John Lateran in Rome, Francis returned to using the 1965 ferula of Paul VI.
 Along with the ferula of Pope Paul VI and Pope Benedict XVI, Pope Francis would also make use of ferula or another crosier made for him during his pastoral visits inside and outside Italy.

 Pope Leo XIV used the ferula originally made for Benedict XVI during his first public Mass in the Sistine Chapel on 9 May 2025.
-At his inauguration Mass and other subsequent Masses he would preside, Leo used the ferula of Paul VI.
+At his inauguration Mass and other subsequent Masses he would preside until 1 January 2026, Leo used the ferula of Paul VI.

+On 6 January 2026, Pope Leo began using a new ferula for the closing of the 2025 Jubilee, created by the Savi brothers.
+The Office for the Liturgical Celebrations of the Supreme Pontiff describes the new ferula as a representation of both the Passion and the Resurrection of Jesus, depicted by a Cross resembling the ferula made by Scorzelli, but has a figure of the Risen Christ, instead of being nailed to the cross.
+Pope Leo's papal motto is engraved on the knob below the crucifix of the ferula.

+Pope Leo used a different variant of the Savi brothers' papal ferula during his pastoral trips to Algeria, Cameroon, Angola, and Equatorial Guinea.